 Non-Alcoholic Steatohepatitis (NASH)

-Due to its progressive nature, NASH, if not managed carefully, can result in severe liver complications, such as hepatocellular necrosis and fibrotic depositions.
 NASH is typically characterized by inflammation, fat accumulation, and liver cell damage.
+Due to its progressive nature, NASH, if not managed carefully, can result in severe liver complications, such as cirrhosis and hepatocellular carcinoma.
+With no approved treatments, this is one of the leading causes of liver transplants.

-More than one-quarter of the global population is estimated to be affected by NAFLD; however, the prevalence of NASH is approximated to be at least 3-5%.
-As obesity and metabolic disorders continue to increase globally, NAFLD/NASH rates are projected to rise as well, increasing the rates of hepatocellular carcinoma (HCC).
+More than ~40% of the global population is estimated to be affected by NAFLD; however, the prevalence of NASH is approximated to be at around 15%.
+As obesity and metabolic disorders continue to increase globally, NAFLD/NASH rates are projected to rise as well, leading to staggering projected healthcare costs of over $1000 billion.

-Development of reliable and translatable models for researching the drivers of NASH, along with gauging the effectiveness of new pharmaceutical compounds is becoming increasingly crucial, the NASH mouse model provides help in investigating NASH.
+Development of reliable and clinically translatable models for researching the drivers of NASH, along with developing effective new pharmaceutical compounds is becoming increasingly crucial.
+The different NASH mouse models provide help in investigating the specific pathology that you are aiming to cure.

 What is the NASH Mouse Model?

-The NASH mouse model is curated model that mimics the key features of NASH, as observed in humans, because the NASH mouse model is specifically designed to replicate the complex pathophysiology of NASH, it also includes the accumulation of fat in the liver, inflammation, oxidative stress, and eventual progression to fibrosis.
+The NASH mouse models are curated models that mimic the key features of the human disease process.
+The NASH mouse models are designed to replicate the aspects of the multifaceted pathophysiology of NASH, including the accumulation of fat in the liver, inflammation, oxidative stress, and eventual progression to fibrosis and cancer.

-In preclinical research, the NASH mouse model is essential for studying the underlying mechanism of the disease, testing therapeutic interventions, and evaluating efficacy of new drug candidates.
-This allows for close examination of the development of NASH, and how it responds to treatments in a controlled environment, only made possible through the NASH mouse model.
+In preclinical research, the NASH mouse models are essential for studying the underlying mechanism of the disease, testing therapeutic interventions, and evaluating efficacy of new drug candidates.
+This allows for close examination of the development of NASH, and how it responds to treatments in a controlled environment, only made possible through the NASH mouse models.

 Variations of the Nash Mouse Model

-Our mouse models are ideal for preclinical research, mirroring the progression of the NASH disease in humans, offering diverse applications in research, and translational value in preclinical findings and clinical outcomes, explore our wide range of NASH mouse model below:
+Our mouse models are ideal for preclinical research, mirroring the progression of the NASH disease in humans.
+Offering diverse applications in research, and translational value in preclinical findings and clinical outcomes, explore our wide range of NASH mouse models below.
+We can help you develop the most translatable model to fit your specific disease area of interest, using single or combinatorial models.

 Flexible and Customizable Analytical Assays

 Track research progress with real-time updates to study tasks and milestones.
-Collect robust and meaningful data with the NASH mouse model.
+Collect robust and meaningful data.